 In Vredendal make sure to buy some supplies there will be no big supermarkets in the next couple of days.

 From Vredendal we drove to Noordoewer border control.
 It’s a very easy border, took us about 20 min. to finish all formalities.
-To enter Namibia with a car you pay N$320/US$21 road fee.
+To enter Namibia with a car you pay NAD$320/US$18 road fee.
 Keep the receipt until you exit the country sometimes at roadblocks police can ask for it.
 Noordoewer border is open 24 hours so you can cross it any time.
-There are two petrol stations after the border cross; one has a shop and a Wimpy, both accept cards.
+There are two petrol stations after the border cross; one has a shop and a Wimpy.
 The next petrol station is at Ai-Ais, 118 km away, it accepts only cash.
 Petrol is cheaper in Namibia than in South Africa.

-The first 40km after the border to Ai-Ais you drive on a tar road then you turn off to an okayish gravel road.
-There are two places in the canyon where you can stay; Ai-Ais Hot Springs and Hobas campsite.
-We always stay at Ai-Ais, it has better facilities; grassy campsite, electricity, power socket, a kitchen with gas stoves and sinks.
+The first 40km after the border to Ai-Ais you drive on a tar road then you turn off to an ok gravel road.
+There are two places at the canyon where you can stay; Ai-Ais Hot Springs and Hobas Campsite.
+We always stay at Ai-Ais, it has better facilities.
 Inside the hotel, there are a restaurant and swimming pools with hot spring water.
 If you stay at Ai-Ais (camping or indoor) you get free access to the thermal pools.
-You can book a room if you don’t want to camp.
-Price for camping N$400/US$28 per site (up to 4 people), rooms from N$550/US$38 per person including breakfast.

-The best views of the canyon are from the viewpoints near Hobas campsite where the entrance to the canyon is.
-At Ai-Ais you are at the end of the canyon you can walk upstream following the river just make sure to take enough water on the hike.
-Hobas and the viewpoints will be one the way to Luderitz you don’t have to drive to and back from Ai-Ais.
+The best views of the canyon are from the viewpoints near Hobas campsite, the entrance to the canyon.
+At Ai-Ais you are at the end of the canyon you can walk upstream following the river just make sure to take enough water with you.
+Hobas and the viewpoints will be on the way to Luderitz you don’t have to drive to and back from Ai-Ais.
 Whichever place you choose to stay, always watch for baboons.
 There are many of them at both campsites.

 If you have a bit more time and would like to visit some amazing attractions in the Northern Cape and do a safari drive in the Kgalagadi Transfrontier Park instead of driving along the West Coast you can go more inland toward Upington.
 Visit some off-the-beaten-track places on the way and enter Namibia through the Kgalagadi.
 If you decide on this option make sure to do all border crossing formalities at the Twee Rivieren entrance there will be no further border controls in the park.
 In this case, if you want to visit Fish River Canyon you’ll have to drive back south or keep it for the return trip (if you’re driving back to South Africa).